 If the Head of Year is satisfied that bullying did take place, the student will be helped to understand the consequences of their actions and warned that there must be no further incidents.

-The Headteacher informs the student of the type of sanction to be used in this instance (detentions, isolation, exclusions, etc.) and future sanctions if the bullying continues.
+The Head of Year/SLT informs the student of the type of sanction to be used in this instance (detentions, isolation, exclusions, etc.) and future sanctions if the bullying continues: